zeptofs/nz-api-documentation/source/index.html.md

 Split signs the webhook events it sends to your endpoints.
 We do so by including a signature in each event’s `Split-Signature` header.
 This allows you to validate that the events were indeed sent by Split.

 Before you can verify signatures, you need to retrieve your endpoint’s secret from your Webhooks settings.
 Each endpoint has its own unique secret; if you use multiple endpoints, you must obtain a secret for each one.
-If you use multiple endpoints, you must obtain a secret for each one.

 The `Split-Signature` header contains a timestamp and one or more signatures.
 All separated by `.` (dot).